tresorsawasawa/Todo_List_App/README.md

 ## Get Started

-To get a local copy up and running follow  s these simple example steps.
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+Before startinga all the processes make sure to have the followinng tools:
   - Node.js
   - Git
   - web browser (e.g. Google Chrome)